joemoose/psiops/docs/index.md

 ### Creating a Character

-1. Randomly determine and record two starting **traits** on your character sheet.
+1. [Randomly determine](https://perchance.org/enigma-traits) and record two starting **traits** on your character sheet.
 	- Traits define your character’s paranormal abilities and determine your starting attributes and gear.
-2. Fill out your **attributes**, **inventory**, **armor**, and **maximum hit points (HP)**.
+2. Fill out your **attribute** scores, **inventory**, **armor**, and maximum **hit points (HP)**.
-	- All attributes start at 0 and are increased or decreased by your starting traits.
+	- All attribute scores start at 0 and are increased or decreased by your starting traits.
-	- The maximum attribute value, regardless of traits, is 3, and the minimum is -2.
+	- The maximum attribute score, regardless of traits, is 3, and the minimum is -2.
-	- In addition to the standard loadout on your character sheet, your traits supply additional gear.
+	- In addition to the standard loadout listed on your character sheet, your traits supply additional gear.
 	- Armor starts at 0 but can be increased by your gear.
-	- Max HP starts at 6 and can be increased by your traits.
+	- Maximum HP starts at 6 and can be increased by your traits.
-3. Add **two** more points to your attribute scores as you see fit, to a maximum of 3.
+3. Add **two** more points to your attribute scores as you see fit to a maximum score of 3.
-4. Choose or randomly determine your character’s **role**.
+4. Choose or [randomly determine](https://perchance.org/enigma-roles) your character’s **role**.
 	- Your role is something your character wants to achieve during missions, and doing it lets them advance and improve.
 	- You can’t choose a role another player on the team already has.
 5. Choose your native **language**.